cianx/fastify-swagger/README.md

 - add the `hide` flag on schema according to your own logic based on url & schema
 - altering the route url into something that's more suitable for the api spec
 - using different schemas such as [Joi](https://github.com/hapijs/joi) and transforming them to standard JSON schemas expected by this plugin
+- the http method is passed to the transform method for use in describing the operations, for example generating an Swagger operationId

 This option is available in `dynamic` mode only.